The boredom of the night shift.

 The beast continued to emit a slow, growling sound as it rubbed its smooth head against the walls of the corridor again and again, like a cat marking its turf.

-As he tried to walk back, he accidentally kicked the remains of the animatronic, which fell through a hole in the floor, striking something at the bottom which made an echo like a gong.
+As he tried to walk back, he accidentally kicked an empty can, which rolled and fell through a hole in the floor, striking something at the bottom which made an echo like a gong.

 Letting out crazed screech, the beast charged toward Cole like an enraged bloodhound.

-“Shit, fuck, fucking shit!´´ – Swore Cole as he ran as fast as his legs could.
+“Shit, fuck, fucking shit!”
+Cursed Cole as raced away, as fast as his legs could manage.